dgoodine/Slogger/README.md

 Destination | Status
 --- | ---
-Console | Implemented
+Console | Supported
+Memory | Supported
 File | Coming Soon™

 ### Generators
 You can supply your own closure for outputting a log entry in any format.
-The default uses the ubiquitous log4j pattern
+The default uses the following pattern:

 	- [10/25/2015, 15:33:57.435 EDT] SloggerTests.swift:117 callIt [] Severe: Message...

 But you could easily output custom JSON, XML, or whatever you want.
 These generators are configurable per logging destination.

 ### Details
-You can configure what details you want to see in the logs by providing an array of enum values for each detail supported.
+You can configure what details you want to see in the logs – and in what order – by providing an array of enum values for each detail supported.
 This makes it easy to customize your output format.

 ### Configurable Decorators
 You can supply a decorator that will further adjust the format of the generator output.
 These are configured on a per-destination.

 Decorators | Status
 --- | ---
-XCodeColors | Implemented
+XCodeColors | Supported
 ANSI | Coming Soon™

 ### Configurable Colormaps
 Make your own color map for mapping *Level* to color in a platform- and decorator-independent way.

 ### Radioactive Tracing
-Radioactive tracing allows logging sites to log based on a boolean override value, not the logging level.
-If the *override* argument in a logging site is true, the event is logged, regardless of the log level.
+Radioactive tracing allows logging sites to log based on a boolean override value, in addition to the logging level.
+If the *override* argument in a logging site is *true*, the event is logged, regardless of the log level.
+If the argument is *false*, log-level checking continues as usual.

-For example, if you were to define a *Request* object base class in a services implementation, you could define a boolean *trace* property, defaulting to false.
-In your code that processes the request, you would provide the *condition* argument to the logging site.
-If a particular request is causing a problem (but you have tons of them to process), you can set the *trace* flag for only that request and logging sites for all levels would be logged.
+For example, if you were to define a *Request* object base class in a services implementation, you could define a boolean *trace* property, defaulting to *false*.
+In your code that processes the request, you would provide the value of *trace* as the *override* argument at the logging site.
+If a particular request is causing a problem (but you have tons of them to process), you can set the *trace* flag for only that request.
+Consequently, logging sites for all levels would be logged for that particular request.

 ### Categories
 In addition to the two convenience functions for each level mentioned above, logging sites allow a *Category* to be defined which is passed to the logging function.
 While a category could be any type conforming to the *Hashable* protocol, you would typically define an *enum* for type safety.

 Once the categories are defined, you can configure your logger to customize the logging level for that category (.Debug or .Verbose, for example), even at runtime.
-This allows more fine-tuning of logging if, for example, you want to see more logging of the events for a particular concern (database calls, networking transactions, etc.
+This allows more fine-tuning of logging if, for example, you want to see more logging of the events for a particular concern (database calls, networking transactions, etc).

-The design of categories is such that third-party frameworks can expose their *Slogger* object and document their category values for developers using the framework.
-Then, if the developers need to diagnose a problem inside the framework, they can simple fine-tune the logging levels to get more information.
-This is especially useful the framework developer doesn't release the source code.
+The design of categories is such that third-party frameworks can expose their *Slogger* instance and document their category values for developers using the framework.
+Then, if the developers need to diagnose a problem inside the framework, they can simply adjust the logging levels for particular categories to get more information.
+This can be especially useful in cases where the framework developer doesn't release the source code.

 ## Implementing Categories